ckeditor/ckeditor4-docs/docs/guide/dev/api_changes/README.md

 ## Changes

-{@linkapi CKEDITOR.event#fire} now returns `false` if the event was canceled (in v3 it returns `true`).
+{@linkapi CKEDITOR.event#fire CKEDITOR.event#fire} now returns `false` if the event was canceled (in v3 it returns `true`).

-The listener function sent to {@linkapi CKEDITOR.event#on} can now return the Boolean `false` to cancel the event.
+The listener function sent to {@linkapi CKEDITOR.event#on CKEDITOR.event#on} can now return the Boolean `false` to cancel the event.

 ---

-{@linkapi CKEDITOR.config.corePlugins} is not needed anymore.
+{@linkapi CKEDITOR.config.corePlugins CKEDITOR.config.corePlugins} is not needed anymore.
 The "core plugins" are now really part of the core, although their API signatures are left untouched:

  * `plugins/selection/plugin.js` => `core/selection.js`.
 	The "Select All" feature originally provided by the `selection` plugin is now a standalone [Select All](https://ckeditor.com/cke4/addon/selectall) plugin.